 The reset PIN hole allows you to reset the gateway back to its factory default state.
 Using the reset function will revert all settings and changes made during the setup process.
-To perform a factory reset and return the Verizon Internet Gateway for Business to default settings, press and hold the reset PIN hole for 3+ seconds.
+To perform a factory reset and return the Verizon Business Internet Gateway to default settings, press and hold the reset PIN hole for 3+ seconds.
 The System LED will flash yellow to indicate a reset has been triggered, followed by fading in/out (white) while the gateway restarts.